Ridrik/DroneLab-Demo/docs/mavlink_overview.md

 # MAVLink Interface (Early Implementation)

-The simulator uses a subset of standard MAVLink messages.
-All messages follow their official MAVLink definitions (refer to the MAVLink documentation for details).
+The simulator implements a subset of standard MAVLink messages for Hardware-in-the-Loop (HIL) simulation.
+All messages follow official MAVLink definitions (see MAVLink documentation).

-This document describes the behavior in the initial implementation.
+This document describes the behavior of the current implementation.

 ---

-## 1. Heartbeat and System Status
+## 1. Heartbeat and Connection List

-The simulator publishes standard `HEARTBEAT` messages at a nominal rate.
+The simulator publishes standard `HEARTBEAT` messages at **1 Hz** when a session is running.
+Additionally, it checks for incoming hearbeats even before a session is running.
+Users should, therefore, check active connections, on the `MAVLink` tab, to ensure that your connected systems are recognized, given the setup chosen (ip, ports...)

 **Fields:**

 - **MAV_TYPE:** `MAV_TYPE_GENERIC`
 - **MAV_AUTOPILOT:** `MAV_AUTOPILOT_INVALID`
 - **system_status:**
-  - `MAV_STATE_STANDBY` when uninitialized or paused
+  - `MAV_STATE_STANDBY` when simulation is paused or finished/stopped
   - `MAV_STATE_ACTIVE` when simulation is running
-  - `MAV_STATE_POWEROFF` when simulation is stopped
 - **base_mode:**
   - When active: `MAV_MODE_FLAG_SAFETY_ARMED | MAV_MODE_FLAG_GUIDED_ENABLED`
   - Otherwise: appropriate unarmed / standby combinations

 The simulator also publishes `HOME_POSITION` with the reference home coordinates on a regular basis.

+**Home Position:**

+- The simulator also publishes `HOME_POSITION` at **1 Hz** when a simulation is running.
+- Default reference coordinates are defined per scenario.

+> These messages allow flight controllers to detect that the simulated vehicle is alive and its state.

 ---